 -for the treatment of scabies*:

-Adults: The CDC recommends 200 mcg/kg PO as a single dose, with a repeat dose 2 weeks later as a first line option.
+Adults: 200 mcg/kg/dose PO as a single dose, with a repeat dose 2 weeks later as a first line option.
 Ivermectin has been effective in the mass treatment of scabies in an institutionalized setting.

--for the treatment of crusted scabies* (i.e., Norwegian scabies*) infection, superinfected scabies, or resistant scabies:
+-for the treatment of crusted scabies* (i.e., Norwegian scabies*) infection:

-Adults: The CDC recommends ivermectin oral dosing along with the use of a topical scabicide.
-Ivermectin (200 mcg/kg PO with food) is given as five doses (approximately days 1, 2, 8, 9, and 15), with consideration of two additional doses (approximately days 22 and 29) for severe infestations.
-A full body application (all body parts from neck down) of permethrin 5% cream topically daily for 7 days and then 2 times weekly until release from care or cure is preferred for topical application.
-A topical keratolytic cream may also be used to help reduce the crusting of the skin.
-Re-treatment 2 weeks after the initial treatment regimen can be considered for those persons who are still symptomatic or when live mites are observed.
+Adults: 200 mcg/kg/dose PO given as five doses (approximately days 1, 2, 8, 9, and 15), with consideration of two additional doses (approximately days 22 and 29) for severe infestations along with use of a topical scabicide (5% topical permethrin cream or 25% topical benzyl benzoate).
+Retreatment 2 weeks after the initial treatment regimen can be considered for those persons who are still symptomatic or when live mites are observed.
 Use of an alternative regimen is recommended for those persons who do not respond initially to the recommended treatment.
-Optimal regimens are not yet determined.
-Topical benzyl benzoate 5% may be used as an alternative agent to permethrin but is likely to cause skin irritation.

 For the treatment of pediculosis including pediculosis capitis, pediculosis corporis*, and pediculosis pubis*: